 See what we’re offering this fall in:

 Manchester Craftsmen’s Guild will hold two enrollment sessions for our upcoming after-school courses (ATP) from 3:00–5:30 p.m.
 Students will be introduced to MCG Youth & Arts, its teachers and the facilities.
 You must attend one of these sessions to be eligible for admission.
 Click here for more info.

 Non-PPS students may register online for a fee.
 Please click here for online registration.

-The third annual MCG Invitational continues the tradition of serving Pittsburgh area high-school students.
+The sixth annual MCG Invitational continues this tradition of serving Pittsburgh area high-school students.
 By providing this opportunity, the MCG Invitational will highlight talent, reward achievement, and encourage hope among those who might otherwise be overlooked.

 The MCG Invitational seeks to recognize excellence and extol achievement demonstrated by youth in urban and economically disadvantaged communities.
 By heralding these values, this exhibition will reward meritorious students with cash awards, prizes and post-secondary education scholarships.

 As part of Allegheny Regional Asset District’s RADical Days initiative, you are invited to experience Manchester Craftsmen’s Guild’s Inspiring Makers exhibit, enjoy live jazz music, gallery talks, MCG Jazz documentary clips, and more.
 Snacks will be available from Bidwell Training Center’s culinary students.
 Free admission 4:30–6:30 pm.